knaidu/problem-solving/strings/word_cloud_data.md

 # Word cloud data
-Write code that takes a long string and builds its word cloud data in a hash map ↴ , where the keys are words and the values are the number of times the words occured.
+Write code that takes a long string and builds its word cloud data in a hash map, where the keys are words and the values are the number of times the words occured.

 ## Example
 ```